Kamiama/holistic-engine-logic-program/README.md

 3. Your program outputs will be outputed into the /output folder.

 ## Support
-If you need any further help, email kamon.blong@gmail.com
+If you need any further help or would like to be added as a collaborator, email kamon.blong@gmail.com